Unity-Technologies/Graphics/com.unity.render-pipelines.lightweight/Documentation~/lwrp-asset.md

 ### Advanced
-This section allows you to fine tune less commonly changed settings, which impact deeper rendering features and shader combinations.
+This section allows you to fine tune less commonly changed settings, which impact deeper rendering features and Shader combinations.

 | Property             | Description                                                  |
 | -------------------- | ------------------------------------------------------------ |